NoriSte/working-software-mastering-ui-testing/transcription.md

 # 11

 I wanna show you one more Cypress utility, clock management.
-The front-end shows the user feedback if the AJAX request takes long.
+The front-end shows to the user one more feedback if the AJAX request takes long.
 It shows a "be patient" string to the user if the AJAX request lasts more than three seconds.
 Obviously, testing this path is long but Cypress allows us to control the browser clock.
 See the test code:

 - I start the `cy.clock` object
 - I add an artificial delay to the stubbed request